TStalnaker44/hugging_face_analysis_replication/README.md

 - `utils.py`: script that contain functions commonly used throughout the repository.

 ## Other Files
-We provide image attribution in `image-credits.csv`.
+We provide image attribution in `image_credits.csv`.